 Court system overview

-The independent cities of Manassas and Manassas Park each have their own circuit courts and general district courts.
-These are entirely separate from Prince William County courts — a Prince William County court search will not return Manassas records.
-Virginia's OCIS covers all three jurisdictions (Prince William County, Manassas, Manassas Park) in a single statewide General District Court search, which is the most efficient approach when the specific jurisdiction is uncertain.
-See our court records guide for how Virginia's court structure compares nationally.
+Prince William County Circuit Court (31st Judicial Circuit) handles all felony criminal cases, major civil matters, domestic relations, and probate for the county.
+The General District Court handles misdemeanors, traffic, and civil claims under $25,000.
+The independent cities of Manassas and Manassas Park each have their own separate circuit courts and general district courts.
+A Prince William County court search will not return Manassas records.
+Virginia's OCIS covers all three jurisdictions in a single statewide query for General District Court matters.
+See our public records guide for Virginia's overall framework.

 Major communities in Prince William County